Art as Liberation: How a Viennese Psychiatric Institute Became a Sanctuary for Creativity

 In 1898, on the outskirts of Vienna, Austria, a psychiatric institute called the Maria Gugging Psychiatric Clinic opened its doors.

 The institute had a particularly troubling past.
 Forty-two years after its founding, the Nazis used the site for their involuntary euthanasia program, Aktion T4.
-This program called for experimenting and exterminating people with mental or physical disabilities.
+This program called for experimenting on and exterminating people with mental or physical disabilities.
 The Nazis abused and murdered hundreds of people with mental health conditions at Gugging.

 That the clinic survived and then thrived is a miracle unto itself.